esp-rs/no_std-training/training/introduction.md

 # Introduction

-The goal of this book is to provide a detailed getting-started guide for using the Rust programming language with the ESP32 series of devices from Espressif.
+The goal of this book is to provide a detailed getting-started guide for using the Rust programming language with ESP32-C3 devices from Espressif.

 This book will guide users through the process of creating a `no_std` Rust application using [esp-hal], demonstrating the use of various hardware peripherals as we progress.
 More information regarding the application we will be building can be found in the [Project Overview] chapter.